heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Shared data objects in Orca are similar to objects in OOP.
 An object is defined abstractly by a name and a set of interfaces.
 An implementation of the object defines any private data fields as well as the interfaces (methods).
-Importantly, these interfaces are gauranteed to be indivisible, meaning that simultaneous calls to the same interface are serializable.
+Importantly, these interfaces are guaranteed to be indivisible, meaning that simultaneous calls to the same interface are serializable.
 Although serializability alone does not eliminate indeterminism from Orca programs, it keeps the model simple while it allows programmers to construct richer, multi-operation locks for arbitrary semantics and logic.

 Another key feature of Orca is the ability to express symbolic data structures as shared data objects.